 A view that displays cards on a time scale.
-It helps to plan and track work in matter of time.
-Timeline is powerful for portfolio management, roadmapping, release and iteration planning, tracking allocations of teams and people.
+It helps to plan and track work in a matter of time.
+A Roadmap is powerful for portfolio management, roadmapping, release and iteration planning, tracking allocations of teams and people.

 Anybody who needs access data in Targetprocess.
 Every user has first and last name, email, password.
 Users are assigned to projects, teams and work items under different roles.
 Besides the roles, the permissions of the users are also granted with global access level settings that can be one of the following options: regular Users, Observers, Contributors, Administrators.

-A piece of work that helps to implement some business requirement and deliver value.
-It should try to capture a single functionality, enhancement, use case, scenario or role.
-Can be split to smaller Tasks, and can be part of some larger Feature.
+A piece of work that helps to implement some business requirements and deliver value.
+It should try to capture a single functionality, enhancement, use case, scenario, or role.
+Can be split into smaller Tasks, and can be part of some larger Feature.